DavideLongo44/DavideLongo44/README.md

   </ul>
 </p>
 <h3 align="left">Professional Experience:</h3>

+**Junior DevOps Solution Developer** - *Disy*
+*June 2024 - November 2024*
+*Responsibilities:*
+- Assisted in managing cloud infrastructure using AWS and Terraform, focusing on automation and scalability.
+- Collaborated in deploying containerized applications using Docker and Kubernetes.
+- Developed and maintained CI/CD pipelines with GitLab and Jenkins to streamline deployment processes.
+- Implemented configuration management and infrastructure automation using Ansible and Terraform.
+- Assisted in the integration of monitoring tools like Prometheus and Grafana to ensure cloud infrastructure health.
+- Supported team efforts to optimize software delivery and maintain cloud infrastructure.

+*Technologies Used: AWS, Terraform, Kubernetes, Docker, GitLab, Jenkins, Prometheus, Grafana, Ansible, Python*

 **Cloud Computing and DevOps Training Program** *12-month full-time training program in Cloud Computing culminating in the certification exam for "IT Specialist in Cloud Computing and DevOps"*